nathanbraun/ltcwbb-files/README.md

 Set these aside for now and we'll pick them up in chapter 2.

 ## Changelog
+### v0.4.2 (2021-06-14)
+Fixed some scraping in book to match what was in the code (thanks Greg, Nick!)

+Fixed typo in exercise 3.3.2 and made changed LAA -> ANA in teams.csv (thanks Lennart and Tim!)

+Fixed a few typos + stray football references (thanks Brooks, Mark!)

 ### v0.4.1 (2021-06-16)
 Updated visualization section + associated homework problems to use Seaborn 0.11.x (September 2020), which added a new `displot` function.
 This means